 - Fruit and cheese board

 Both fruit and cheese are great for your teeth!
 Fruits also help clear away bacteria from your mouth, while cheese increases your saliva production which is essential to your oral health.

 It’s hard to resist snacking on chips and crackers, so make sure you get a good protein boost with healthy dips like hummus or greek yogurt-based dips.
 Plus, chickpeas are rich in folic acid which encourages cell growth throughout your body, and greek yogurt is rich in calcium, which strengthens your tooth enamel.

 Concerned that your nutritional choices aren’t helping your smile health?
-Call us at 513-802-9440 to schedule your next appointment or [contact_us text=”schedule online”] in Cincinnati.
+Call us at 513-802-9440 to schedule your next appointment or schedule online in Cincinnati.
 We can examine your mouth and make recommendations on your nutritional choices based on your needs and lifestyle.